eggheads/eggdrop/doc/sphinx_source/using/python.rst

 -------------------
 Similar to Tcl requirements, Eggdrop requires both python and python development libraries to be installed on the host machine.
 On Debian/Ubuntu machines, this requires the packages python-dev AND python-is-python3 to be installed.
 The python-is-python3 updates symlinks on the host system that allow Eggdrop to find it.

+The minimum supported Python version is 3.8 and we do require the Global Interpreter Lock for thread safety, even if you use latest Python.

 --------------
 Loading Python
 --------------